uncertain-death1/ftc-score-calculator/Code/CSS/README.md

-# This directory contains all css files
+# This directory contains all CSS files